selwynpolit/d9book/book/render.md

 **Placeholders in render arrays**

 Render arrays have a placeholder mechanism, which can be used to add data into the render array late in the rendering process.
-This works in a similar manner to the [core FormattableMarkup::placeholderFormat() function](https://api.drupal.org/api/drupal/core%21lib%21Drupal%21Component%21Render%21FormattableMarkup.php/function/FormattableMarkup%3A%3AplaceholderFormat/10.0.x)(), with the text that ends up in the `#markup` property of the element at the end of the rendering process getting substitutions from placeholders that are stored in the \'placeholders\' element of the #attached property.
+This works in a similar manner to the [core FormattableMarkup::placeholderFormat() function](https://api.drupal.org/api/drupal/core%21lib%21Drupal%21Component%21Render%21FormattableMarkup.php/function/FormattableMarkup%3A%3AplaceholderFormat/10.0.x)(), with the text that ends up in the `#markup` property of the element at the end of the rendering process, getting substitutions from placeholders that are stored in the \'placeholders\' element of the #attached property.

 For example, after the rest of the rendering process was done, if your render array contained: